Millennial conferences’ missing market: black women

 Black millennial women are a part of the fastest-growing group of entrepreneurs., and they are turning to conferences that are aimed at them.
 In the last few years, more have popped up, including Summit 21, Hustle Her Way Summit, MADE Maven Leadership Summit, Brown Girls Love POWER Day and others.

 While new, some have seen impressive growth.
-Summit 21, for example, is an event extension of Blavity Inc. founded by Morgan DeBaun, whose company, 21 Ninety, raised $2 million in VC funding last year.
-The conference (formerly known as EmpowerHer) entered its third year in 2018 with 1,200 women attending this year, nearly doubling their attendance from last year’s 500 attendees (and on par with Create & Cultivate’s approximately 1,500 attendees).
+Summit 21 for example is an event extension of 21 Ninety women’s lifestyle website founded by Morgan DeBaun, whose company, Blavity Inc., raised $2 million in VC funding last year.
+The conference (formerly known as EmpowerHer) entered its third year in 2018 with 1,200 women attending this year, nearly doubling their attendance from last year’s 500 attendees (and on par with Create & Cultivate’s around 1,500 attendees).

 Whitney Headen, who has attended Girl Boss Rally, Create & Cultivate, and Blavity Inc.’s Afro Tech, noted the difference between general market conferences and ones that are catered to black millennials.
 “As a black woman, [the black millennial conference] experiences were extremely different than Girl Boss or Create & Cultivate because they really focus on an element of community.
 One of the similarities in all of these experiences is that they focused as much attention on getting to know your fellow attendees as they did on the panelists and speakers,” Headen says.